Washington Commanders: Rivalries

+Divisional

 Dallas Cowboys

 The Commanders' rivalry with the Dallas Cowboys features two teams that have won 31 combined division titles and 10 championships, including eight combined Super Bowls.
 The rivalry started in 1960 when the Cowboys joined the league as an expansion team.
 During that year they were in separate conferences, but played once during the season.
 In 1961, Dallas was placed in the same division as the Redskins, and from that point on, they have played each other twice during every regular season.